abbeymondshein/slack-status-cli/readme.md

 SLACK_TOKEN = xoxp-therestofyourtoken12328320940923849238
 ```

+### Emoji

+The `headsdown` command is configured to use an emoji from Slack's [Remote Work Expansion Pack](https://slack.com/blog/collaboration/new-emoji-pack-to-help-with-your-remote-work-balance).
+Add this on for free to your workspace to achieve the desired result!

 ### Interface

 Once you've installed it globally, you're ready to go!
 Entering `status -h` will pull up a full list of the available commands and actions.